 The Renaissance is usually considered to be the period roughly between 1450 and 1620, although its origins are traced back to Petrarch around 1350 in Italy.
 This is a very tumultuous period with various preoccupations and solutions to old and new problems.
 The scientific and philosophical starting point of the Renaissance, officially held and most outspread, are the works of three Ancient authors, Aristotle, Galen and Ptolemy, completed by Arabic and Middle Age commentaries on these authors.
 (Grendler, 2004, 177-185) Dealing with the Renaissance approach to technology, this chapter will focus, on the one hand, on those domains that combine theoretical and practical skills in order to create artefacts or to transform materials, and, on the other hand, on authors who debate the status of technological practices and knowledge.
-Thus, we will briefly look at the developments and arguments regarding mechanics, alchemy, natural magic, mining and metallurgy in the works of Georgius Agricola, Paracelsus, Marsilio Ficino, Nicholas of Cusa and Galileo Galilei.
-The aim is to reconstruct the arguments regarding technology that challenged the established framework and made possible the Baconian and Cartesian approaches.17 The thesis to be defended here is that Bacon and Descartes, in their different ways, integrate and systematize the Renaissance developments in ways that enable them to give a comprehensive philosophy of technology.
+Thus, we will briefly look at the developments and arguments

+17 See the comprehensive analysis of Elspeth Whitney in her book, Paradise restored: the mechanical arts from antiquity through the thirteenth century (1990). regarding mechanics, alchemy, natural magic, mining and metallurgy in the works of Georgius Agricola, Paracelsus, Marsilio Ficino, Nicholas of Cusa and Galileo Galilei.
+The aim is to reconstruct the arguments regarding technology that challenged the established framework and made possible the Baconian and Cartesian approaches.18 The thesis to be defended here is that Bacon and Descartes, in their different ways, integrate and systematize the Renaissance developments in ways that enable them to give a comprehensive philosophy of technology.